weaveworks/kubernetes-ami/README.md

 You will need to have an EC2 key in `us-west-2` region.

-To create a stack, firt clone this repo:
+To create a stack, first clone this repo:
 ```
 git clone https://github.com/weaveworks/kubernetes-ami
 cd kubernetes-ami